tianyin/cox/README.md

 Cox
 =================

-A configuration navigation tool and library for a thousands of knobs.
+A configuration navigation tool and library for a thousand of knobs.

 ### What's the problem? ###